foxxoma/Rolkorn/README_EN.md

 ---

-## State Tracks
+## CONDITION SCALE

-State tracks allow you to track progressive conditions of a character.
-There can be any number of tracks, of any nature (from psychological state to viral infection).
+Scales allow you to track a character's progressive conditions.
+There can be any number of scales, of any nature—from psychological state to viral infection.

-Define the primary attribute for the track from the character's existing attributes.
-If you are not satisfied with the available attributes, add your own.
-Or, make the track completely independent.
+First, define the scale's primary attribute from the character's existing attributes.
+If you're not satisfied with the available attributes, add your own.
+Or, make the scale entirely independent.

-Now, think about and write down under what circumstances the condition will worsen: horror, loss, conflicts...
+Now, think about and list the circumstances under which the condition will worsen: horror, loss, confrontations...
-And under what circumstances it will recover: time, rest, new hope...
+And under which it will recover: time, rest, newfound hope...

-Now, divide the condition into 5 stages and describe what changes occur at each of them.
+Next, divide the condition into 5 stages and describe the changes that occur at each one.
+These stages are tied to the condition's boxes.

-Now for a little math:

-Core Values
-- Check Difficulty.
-      Starts at 10, increases by 2 for each completed Step.
-- Track Length
-      Determine how long the track will be (5, 10, 15, 20, ..., 50) - the smaller the value, the faster the track fills.
-- Step
-      A number telling you how often key changes occur.
-      What is it equal to?
-      Track Length / 5.
-I.e., if the track length is 25 (25/5=5) Step = 5
-      For each Step (5 units) filled in the track:
-        - the track's check difficulty increases by 2
-        - changes occur in the character
-        - (optional) you cannot lower the track below milestone values.
-I.e., if your track is filled to 18, you can only lower it to 15 at most.
+**Difficulty**
+Determine the target number needed on a roll to avoid gaining condition points.
+It starts at 10 and increases as condition boxes are filled.

-Each time you encounter circumstances that worsen the condition, roll d20 + the track's primary attribute (if specified).
+Each time you face circumstances that worsen the condition, roll d20 + the scale's primary attribute (if applicable) against the current Difficulty.
+On a failure, gain 1 condition point.

+**Condition Boxes**
+You have 5 Condition Boxes.
+Each box can hold a specific number of condition points.
+Set these for your scale (e.g., 1, 5, 10...).
+The lower the value, the faster the scale fills.
+Once a box reaches its limit:
+- Its stage effect is applied
-- Result less than the current difficulty: The scale value has increased by 1
+- The Difficulty increases by 2
-- Result greater than or equal: Nothing happens
+- New points begin filling the next box

-When recovery of the condition occurs: roll a d4 to determine by how many units it recovers.
+When recovery occurs: roll a d4 and subtract the result from the value in the *current* box.

-Example track: Sanity
+- If the rolled value is greater than the value in the current box, start subtracting from the *previous* box and remove its effects.
+- (Optional) For some scales, you can rule that filled boxes cannot be recovered.

+**Example: Sanity**
 - Triggers:
     - Worsening: witnessing horror, getting injured, spending a night without sleep...
-    - Recovery: rest, new hope, joys of life...
+    - Recovery: rest, newfound hope, joys of life...
-- Stage Effects
+- Stages
     - 1. Occasional auditory hallucinations
     - 2. Increased nervousness
     - 3. A new phobia, intensified hallucinations
     - 4. Uncontrollable aggression
-    - 5. Total madness
+    - 5. Total insanity
-- Length: 15
-- Step: 3 (15/5)
+- Box Limits: 5
+- Filled Boxes: 2
+- Current Box: 3, Value: 2
 - Attribute: Intelligence (3)
-- Current Value: 7
-- Current Difficulty: 14 (10 + (2 + 2))
+- Current Difficulty: 14 (10 + (Number of Filled Boxes * 2))
 - Roll: d20 + Intelligence (3)

 ---